OpenRC/openrc/supervise-daemon-guide.md

   instructs it not to fork to the command_args_foreground variable shown below.

+# Health Checks

+Health checks are a way to make sure a service monitored by supervise-daemon stays healthy.
+To configure a health check for a service, you need to write a healthcheck() function, and optionally an unhealthy() function in the service script.
+Also, you will need to set the healthcheck_timer and optionally healthcheck_delay variables.

+## healthcheck() function

+The healthcheck() function is run repeatedly based on the settings of the healthcheck_* variables.
+This function should return zero if the service is currently healthy or non-zero otherwise.

+## unhealthy() function

+If the healthcheck() function returns non-zero, the unhealthy() function is run, then the service is restarted.
+Since the service will be restarted by the supervisor, the unhealthy function should not try to restart it; the purpose of the function is to allow any cleanup tasks other than restarting the service to be run.

 # Variable Settings

 The most important setting is the supervisor variable.
 At the top of